 If there is any socket on the wall, cover it with tape.

-Apply PVA glue on the wall thoroughly, as it is crucial for adhering to the plaster well on the wall.
+As it is crucial for adhering to the plaster well on the wall.
 For good application, do read the manufacturer’s instructions written on the PVA glue packing.

 How to mix the plaster?
 First, do follow the steps and instructions mentioned on the plaster packing to get a perfect mixture.
 Moreover, it is recommended that you add plaster to the water, not water to the plaster.
 Then, mix it well(manually or using a power mixture) to get an uneven and smooth mixture.
 If you are using a power mixture, use it at a low speed.